Federal judge dismisses suit seeking to halt certification of Maryland election

 “Although the company’s mission might theoretically be impeded by the alleged voting violations, the company does not appear to conduct any regular activities for achieving that mission,” Gallagher wrote.
 “In short, plaintiffs allege no concrete or particularized injury to members of Maryland Election Integrity but simply generalized grievances applicable to the community as a whole.
 Courts routinely find such grievances insufficient to demonstrate standing to sue.”

-“Our litigation process, launched in Maryland, brings self-evident facts from official data into federal court and seeks an injunction against the use of provably broken voting systems for administering our elections.
-We are prepared to file in nine states.
-Thirteen additional states are preparing evidence.
-We seek a Supreme Court ruling before the 2024 election,” the group said.
+The court’s dismissal came just days before Tuesday’s primary and as a week of early in-person voting was set to wrap up on Thursday.
+Tens of thousands of Marylanders have already cast ballots, and some of those have already been canvassed by local election workers preparing to tally the votes after the polls close next week.
+High-profile races include the statewide Democratic primary for U.S. Senate — a matchup between Prince George’s County Executive Angela Alsobrooks and U.S. Rep. David Trone — and the Democratic mayoral primary in Baltimore, primarily between Mayor Brandon Scott and former Mayor Sheila Dixon.

+Election officials last month had warned that the lawsuit was an attempt to “disenfranchise voters” ahead of the primary.

-Last month, Maryland Attorney General Anthony Brown on behalf of the elections board argued in a motion to dismiss that the court does not have the authority to rule over the case, and that the plaintiffs’ complaint does not include enough facts to bring the case to trial.
+Maryland Attorney General Anthony Brown, whose office represented the elections board, argued in a motion to dismiss that the court did not have the authority to rule over the case, and that the plaintiffs’ complaint did not include enough facts to bring the case to trial.

 “A plaintiff may not invoke federal-court jurisdiction unless he can show a personal stake in the outcome of the controversy,” Gallagher wrote.
 “A federal court is not a forum for generalized grievances, and the requirement of such a personal stake ensures that courts exercise power that is judicial in nature.”

-Brown’s office did not immediately respond to a request for comment Wednesday night.
+Brown’s office declined to comment Thursday.
 An audit of the State Board of Elections conducted by a legislative committee last year did not find widespread fraud or call into question the integrity of any election results.

-The plaintiffs were represented by Annapolis-based attorney C. Edward Hartman III, who previously represented former Del.
-Dan Cox as he sought to change the mail-in ballot process while he was the unsuccessful Republican nominee for governor in 2022.
-Hartman did not immediately respond to a request for comment Wednesday night.
+Cox’s legal challenge to the State Board of Elections in 2022 centered on a change to the mail-in ballot process that allowed local elections officials to more quickly prepare those ballots.
+His effort failed, including a petition to the U.S. Supreme Court that the justices declined to review months after Cox lost in a landslide.

+In an attempt to increase confidence in the elections process, the state elections officials recently launched an online portal that answers questions related to a variety of “rumors” and offers a place for voters to report disinformation and misinformation they see on social media.